Troubleshooting Network Interfaces

 Remove All References to a Child Interface

-If you have a configuration with a child interface, whether it’s a VLAN, bond or another physical interface, and you remove that interface from a running configuration, you must remove every reference to it in the configuration.
-Otherwise, the interface continues to be used by the parent interface.
+If you have a configuration with a child interface, whether it is a VLAN, bond, or another physical interface and you remove that interface from a running configuration, you must remove every reference to it in the configuration.
+Otherwise, the parent interface continues to use the interface.

 For example, consider the following configuration: